Message Hvacrepairguy on Facebook

 An ECM motor uses about 75% less electrical power to perform the same amount of work than a comparable PSC motor.
 The ECM motor typically lasts two times longer than a PSC motor because it has less friction during operation and therefore produces less heat inside the motor.

-The average PSC motor for the fan on a central air conditioner will cost about $100 (more for the direct replacement from a manufacturer) while the cost of an equivalent ECM replacement motor will be just over $200.
+The average PSC motor for the fan on a central air conditioner will cost about $100 (more for the direct replacement from a manufacturer) while the cost of an equivalent ECM replacement motor will be around $200.

 The payback time will depend on where you live and how much you run your air conditioner.
 It would take several years for those who live in northern climates and don't run their ac that much while it could be two years or less for those in the warmer climates.

 The first step is to assess your air conditioner and the existing fan motor.
 If it has a standard 5.5 inch diameter motor, then the process is very simple.
-You can purchase the upgraded motor from Amazon (our top picks are featured below).
+You can purchase the upgraded motor from Amazon.

 The differences in the replacement procedure are as follows: